 rm -rf db_name

 - Remove the InnoDB engine from recovery mode.
-To do so, comment out the following line in the [mysqld] section in your my.cnf file:
+To do so, comment on the following line in the [mysqld] section in your my.cnf file:

 #innodb_force_recovery=4

-- Run the following command to import all of the exported databases from the dump file created in step 5:
+- Run the following command to import all of the exported databases from the dump file created above:

 mysql < mysqldump-all.sql

 This will restore the databases.
-See if the restored databases contain ibdata1 file and its data.
+See if the restored databases contain the ibdata1 file and its data.

-If important data is missing in the restored InnoDB database or the steps mentioned above fail to recover data, try using Stellar Repair for MySQL.
-It is a specialized MySQL recovery tool that repairs corrupt database running on the InnoDB storage engine.
-The repaired database contains the data folder containing the ibdata1 and other InnoDB data files.
-You can recover data from the recovered files while maintaining data integrity.
-Also, it helps recover data of MyISAM database engine.
+If important data is missing in the restored InnoDB database or the methods mentioned above fail to recover the data, try using Stellar Repair for MySQL.
+It is a specialized MySQL recovery tool that repairs corrupt database running on the InnoDB and MyISAM storage engines.
+The repaired database contains the data folder that includes the ibdata1 and other data files.
+You can restore data from the corrupted database to a new database while maintaining data integrity.
+You can also save the data in MariaDB , SQL Script, HTML, CSV, and XLS formats.

 Conclusion

-Do you want to recover data from ibdata1 file that is deleted or corrupted?
-This may prevent you from starting the InnoDB database engine.
-Forcing InnoDB recovery may help you dump and export the affected databases.
+If the ibdata1 file is deleted or corrupted, then this may prevent you from starting the InnoDB storage engine.
+In such a case, forcing InnoDB recovery may help you dump and export the affected databases.
 You can then drop the databases and restart the server, which will recreate the ibdata1 file.
-Next, import the databases from the dump file back into your MySQL server and restore the database.
-If this doesn’t work or causes a data integrity issue, using Stellar Repair for MySQL may help.
+Then, you can import the databases from the dump file back into your MySQL server and restore the database.
+If this doesn’t work or causes data integrity issues, using Stellar Repair for MySQL may help.
+The tool can recover all the data from corrupt MySQL database tables, including system tablespace data file, with complete integrity.